louarn-rous/conlang/README.md

 | y | \[ɥ] |

 The above vowels are realised as semiconsonants when preceding or proceeding a different vowel.
-When they follow a plosive and precede another vowel, they provoke the palatization, labio-palatization and labialization of the aforementioned plosive, respectively;
+When they follow a plosive and precede another vowel, they provoke the palatalization, labio-palatization and labialization of the aforementioned plosive, respectively;

 | -  | -i⟩    | -y⟩   | -u⟩   |
 | -  | :-:   | :-:   | :-:   |